 Orlando says a lot of families are asking how long this new routine will last, and the only honest answer right now is: we don't know.

-COVID and The Classroom: NHPR wants to understand how this unusual school year is playing out across the state.
+COVID & The Classroom: NHPR wants to understand how this unusual school year is playing out across the state.
 Every few weeks, we'll ask you to answer a new question.
 The latest: How has going back to school been different for you this year?
 Give us a few examples here to help us tell the story.